Alejogb1/job-board/blog-data/how-do-i-call-sap-conversational-ai-apis-using-oauth-in-postman.md

 id: "how-do-i-call-sap-conversational-ai-apis-using-oauth-in-postman"
 ---

-Alright, let's tackle this.
-I recall a particularly thorny project back in '18 where we needed to integrate a custom service with SAP Conversational AI, and the authentication flow was, shall we say, *interesting*.
+, let's tackle this.
+I recall a particularly thorny project back in '18 where we needed to integrate a custom service with SAP Conversational AI, and the authentication flow was, shall we say, _interesting_.
 We opted for OAuth, and it definitely had its nuances.
 So, you're aiming to make those API calls from Postman, and that requires a specific workflow.
 It's not simply a matter of pasting a key; it’s a structured dance of requests.

 First things first, the core of the process is obtaining an access token.
 You won’t be interacting directly with your SAP Conversational AI credentials each time.
 Instead, you’ll use them once to get a token, and that token becomes your passport for subsequent API calls until it expires.
 This is OAuth 2.0 in action.

 The general flow is:

 1. **Obtain an Authorization Code:** This is generally not something you manually handle in Postman.
 It's part of a more complex, often web-based flow.
 However, for the purpose of Postman usage, we'll assume you have the necessary client credentials and an authorization endpoint for the token exchange.
 2. **Exchange the Authorization Code (or Client Credentials) for an Access Token:** This is the crucial step where Postman plays a key role.
 You'll make a request to the token endpoint, providing your client id and client secret.
 The service, in this case SAP Conversational AI’s OAuth provider, will respond with your precious access token, and perhaps a refresh token.
 3. **Use the Access Token for API Calls:** Now, in each API request to SAP Conversational AI, you will include this access token in the authorization header.